reframe-hpc/reframe/docs/config_reference.rst

    Ignore the ``ReqNodeNotAvail`` Slurm state.

-   If a job associated to a test is in pending state with the Slurm reason ``ReqNodeNotAvail`` and a list of unavailable nodes is also specified, ReFrame will check the status of the nodes and, if all of them are indeed down, it will cancel the job.
+   If a job associated to a test is in pending state with the Slurm reason ``ReqNodeNotAvail``, ReFrame will cancel the job.
-   Sometimes, however, when Slurm's backfill algorithm takes too long to compute, Slurm will set the pending reason to ``ReqNodeNotAvail`` and mark all system nodes as unavailable, causing ReFrame to kill the job.
+   Sometimes, however, when Slurm's backfill algorithm takes too long to compute, Slurm will set the pending reason to ``ReqNodeNotAvail`` and mark all system nodes as unavailable, causing ReFrame to its jobs.
    In such cases, you may set this parameter to :obj:`True` to avoid this.

    This option is relevant for the Slurm backends only.

+   .. seealso:: :attr:`~config.systems.partitions.sched_options.slurm_job_cancel_reasons`

 .. py:attribute:: systems.partitions.sched_options.job_submit_timeout